 II.
-COVERAGE & APPLICABILITY
+COVERAGE

-This Code of Conduct shall apply to all incidents of GBSH covered by the Safe Spaces Act (RA 11313) under the following settings:
+This Manual shall apply to all incidents and cases of GBSH covered by the Safe Spaces Act (RA 11313) under the following settings:

-- 1) work-related or employment environment; and - 2) education or training environment.
+1) work-related or employment environment; and 2) education or training environment.

 GBSH in a work-related or employment environment refers to incidents where the perpetrator and victims are employees of the university, regardless of whether the employment is on a part-time, full-time, adjunct, or visiting basis.